 Belong by Radha Agrawal is about connecting with people by joining and building communities.
-The premise is we all feel happier when we are connected to other people.
+The premise is that we all feel happier when we are connected to other people.
 In fact, Radha says “having weak social ties is as harmful to our health as being an alcoholic, and twice as harmful as obesity” – scary.

-The aim of the book is for you to become “aware of who you are and intentional about what you want so that you can go out and build your dream community.”
+The aim of the Belong book is for you to become “aware of who you are and intentional about what you want so that you can go out and build your dream community.”
 Therefore the book includes sections on understanding yourself and caring for your own wellbeing and energy levels as well as interacting with other people.

 Why I wanted to read it

-I had the opportunity to read a pre-release electronic copy of Belong through Netgalley*.
+I had the opportunity to read a pre-release electronic copy of Belong book through Netgalley*.
 And I was keen as I’ve struggled to make friends and join communities.
 I think because I’ve feared being rejected, which happened frequently when I was at school.

 As I’ve got older, and more confident in myself, I’ve started building stronger friendships and communities.
 However, I’m not sure how.
 Is this because of my own actions or other people’s?
 So basically I was keen to read Belong as I felt there was a lot I could learn about connecting with people.
 Plus I have started a local blogging group and hoped it would give me some tips on how to make it more of a community.

 I have to be honest that I found so many interesting points in this book I initially had a ridiculously long list here.
 However, I’ve focussed on the points that really had an impact on me.
 If you’ve read Belong, I would love to know which messages had an impact on you.